imazen/imageflow/README.md

 ### Beyond the demo

-You'll want to mount varous image source locations to prefixes.
+You'll want to mount various image source locations to prefixes.
 The `--mount` command parses a colon (`:`) delimited list of arguments.
 The first is the prefix you'll use in the URL (like `http://localhost:39876/prefix/`.
 The second is the engine name.
 Remaining arguments are sent to the engine.

 #### Examples